No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 The result is that companies with usage-based pricing models have a YOY revenue growth of 29.9%.
 That’s more than the SaaS average of 21.7%

-Pay-as-you-go is taking the SaaS world by storm, but not everyone loves it.
+Pay-as-you-go has seen increased adoption over the years, but not everyone loves it.
 Here are a few disadvantages of the model.

 Businesses with monthly subscription plans often require customers to pay for several months or a year at a time.
 Others offer a discount if the customer pays annually rather than monthly.

-But pay-as-you-go customers may drop away quickly since they haven’t made any commitment.
-This can result in increased churn rate for your Saas business.
+However, pay-as-you-go customers may quickly disappear since they haven’t made any commitment.
+This can result in an increased churn rate for your SaaS business.

 (That said, pay-as-you-go also has an advantage for customer retention: if a customer can’t afford their usual rate for a month, they don’t have to cancel their subscription.)

-With pay-as-you-go, you have no idea how much each customer will pay per month or year.
-This makes it hard to forecast revenue.
+With pay-as-you-go, you have no idea how much each customer will pay per month or year, making it hard to forecast revenue.

 For example, an enterprise customer might test your service with one small team first.
 They like what you have to offer, and suddenly the whole company is signed up.
 Usage goes up by 2000% overnight.